islandmagic/varanny/README.md

 `varanny` steps in to address these limitations, acting as a 'nanny' for VARA.
 It offers two primary capabilities:

+## Service Announcement
-**Service Announcement**: `varanny` announces the service through DNS Service Discovery, enabling clients to discover an active VARA instance and automatically retrieve the IP and port configured for that instance.
+`varanny` announces the service through DNS Service Discovery, enabling clients to discover an active VARA instance and automatically retrieve the IP and command port configured for that instance.
+In VARA modems, the data port if always +1 from the command port.

-The service are broadcasted as `_varafm-modem._tcp` and `_varahf-modem._tcp` and contain a TXT entry with `;` separated options.
+The service are broadcasted as `_varafm-modem._tcp` and `_varahf-modem._tcp` depending on the modem type and contain a TXT entry with `;` separated options.

+### Supported options
-`launchport` port of varanny launcher.
-Present if there is a cmd specified to launch the executable `catport` port of the cat control daemon if any `catdialect` type of cat control daemon.
-Currently only `hamlib` is supported
+* `launchport=` port of varanny launcher.
+Present if there is a cmd specified to launch the executable.
+* `catport=` port of the cat control daemon, if any.
+* `catdialect` type of cat control daemon.
+Currently only `hamlib` is supported.

 To test if the service is running, you can validate from a terminal on macOS